 Everyone knows there’s a keyboard shortcut for that, but clearly not everyone remembers what it is, judging by some 100,000 people googling “how to take a screenshot” every month.
 Here’s a quick reminder for you with the combinations that capture screen on macOS and automatically save the PNG to your desktop:

-Command + Shift +4 to capture a selected area
+⌘ + Shift + 4 to capture a selected area

-Command + Shift + 4 followed by the Space bar to take a screenshot of a selected window.
+⌘ + Shift + 4 + press Space to take a screenshot of a selected window.

 This will suffice if you need to grab just the visible part of your screen, but taking a screenshot of the entire web page will require something more advanced.
 There are plenty of apps that do that, so you should have no trouble finding a good one.
 Our personal favorite is Capto, a multipurpose screen capture utility for macOS.

 Depends on what you want to capture, you can select Capture Fullscreen (^⌘3), Capture Area (^⌘4), Capture Windows(⇧⌘5), Capture Menu (⇧⌘M), or Capture Floating Panels (^⌘7).
 Capto helps you take a scrolling screen capture (Snap active browser URL) as well as recording screencast with audio.